 If you provide private, friend, clan, or alliance chat in your product, you can have “lighter” settings for your chat filtering in this area.
 Users typically know each other well in these private, curated groups, and will have different behavior norms and expectations.
 Instead of adopting a heavy-handed filter, action on the worst of the worst content like abuse and hate speech, while enabling maximum user expression in more intimate settings.
 In some cases, you can even let that subgroup choose their own settings.
 Some will make it a group that is “E for Everyone,” while others will make theirs for older audiences only.
 All groups will be subject to your minimum standard, but you can give them the flexibility to shape their own sub-community.

 Different audiences (kids, teen, mature, etc) will also call for unique settings.
 A kid-oriented platform catering to under-13 users in the US will need filter settings that block Personally Identifiable Information (PII) that help achieve COPPA compliance, while a mature audience may actually depend on the ability for users to share PII.
-It’s fundamental to know the types of time-sensitive content that go beyond the confines of age and product type.

 Ultimately, part of an effective community moderation strategy includes self-declaring what your platform and community are all about.
 Be intentional about the online community you are fostering.
 Don’t leave it to chance.